 Widely regarded as one of the game’s best defensive catchers and the best catcher in the American League during his prime, Bill Freehan was a fierce competitor and a committed leader on the diamond.
 Described by sportswriter Arnold Hano as “a thinking man’s catcher” and “an elemental ballplayer,” the 6-foot-2, 205-pound Freehan displayed “an unusual blend of brawn and brains.”
 Freehan is in select company with Charlie Bennett, Mickey Cochrane, Lance Parrish, and Ivan Rodriguez as one of the most popular and talented backstops in Detroit baseball history.

-The eldest son of Ashley Freehan, a sales representative for a seat insulation company, William Ashley Freehan was born on November 29, 1941, in Detroit.
+William Ashley Freehan was born on November 29, 1941, in Detroit.
+He was the eldest son of Ashley Freehan, a sales representative for a seat insulation company, and Helen Morris Freehan.
 Growing up in suburban Royal Oak with his three siblings, the young Freehan began catching on the Detroit sandlots one day when his Little League team’s catcher didn’t show up and he moved from shortstop to behind the plate.
 During one Little League all-star game, Freehan was bowled over in a collision at home plate by future teammate Willie Horton.
 When Bill was14, his father bought a mobile-home development, and his family moved to St. Petersburg, Florida, where Freehan attended Bishop Barry High School, playing baseball, basketball, and football.
 During the summers, Freehan returned to Detroit to play sandlot baseball, where, only 15, he captured the eye of Tigers scout Louis D’Annunzio, who called Freehan “the best sandlot catcher he’d seen.”

 After graduating from high school in 1959, Freehan hoped to attend the University of Notre Dame, but the school required that he choose football or baseball, so he accepted an athletic scholarship to the University of Michigan, catching on the baseball team and playing end and linebacker on the football squad.
 At Michigan, Freehan once caught all three games of a tripleheader between Michigan and Michigan State, then, according to his mother, “he went out dancing until one in the morning.”
 Always strong defensively, the sophomore catcher pounded Big Ten pitching, batting .585 in 1961 and drawing the attention of major league scouts.
 Although he entertained offers from several teams, the 19-year-old Freehan signed with his hometown Tigers for a $125,000 bonus in 1961.
 But, even as he was breaking into the big leagues, the Tigers’ bonus baby continued attending school part-time over the off-season, completing his bachelor’s degree in history with a 3.1 grade point average from Michigan in 1966.
 Freehan explained, “My deal with my dad was, I didn’t see a dime of my bonus until I got my degree.”